pgRouting/pgrouting/doc/src/developer/sampledata.rst

 .. rubric:: Vertex table

-- Used in some depracated signatures or depracated functions.
+- Used in some deprecated signatures or deprecated functions.

 .. literalinclude:: ../../../tools/testers/sampledata.sql
    :start-after: --CATEGORIES END